Palazzo Vecchio exterior view with clock tower in Florence, Italy.

 What’s not allowed

-• Large bags, suitcases, and oversized luggage are not permitted inside the museums.
+• Large bags, suitcases, and oversized luggage are prohibited in museums.

-• Food and drinks are not allowed inside exhibition spaces.
+• No food or drinks inside exhibition spaces.

-• Flash photography, tripods, and filming equipment are prohibited in exhibition areas.
+• Flash photography, tripods, and filming equipment are not allowed in exhibitions.

-• Smoking and the use of e-cigarettes are strictly forbidden within museum premises.
+Smoking and e-cigarettes are strictly forbidden within museum premises.

 Accessibility